BillJr99/Ursinus-CS173/_pages/Labs/HashMaps/lab-tellastory.md

         String[] middleMoves = {"start", "end"}; // my example "middle" room can move to the starting room or to the end room; again, this is just an example! moves.put("middle", middleMoves);

         // Where are we starting the story?
+(Leave this alone!)
         String currentRoom = "start";

         // TODO: write a loop that continues until currentroom is "end"